 GitHub + Redshift

-What GitHub data does Erathos sync with Redshift?
+Which GitHub data does Erathos sync with Redshift?

-The integration automatically syncs GitHub’s main objects:
+The integration automatically syncs the main GitHub objects:

 Why sync GitHub with Redshift?